ThatColdToast/ThatColdToast/README.md

 Hi, I’m @ThatColdToast
 I am mostly a java developer in High School.
 I like to work in many other languages though.
-I have wet my feet in these (that I can think of)
+I have worked with these (that I can think of)
 - Java
 - C#
 - C / C++
 - Python
-- Lua
 - GLSL
 - HLSL